Rules & Regulations

 |Under 19/17/16/15||40 minute halves|

-All 11 vs. 11 age groups (U-13 and older) will use the three-man system with only one referee.
-Club linesmen may be used if less than three officials show up.
-Small-sided age groups (U-12 and younger) may have only one referee in some areas, and club linesmen should be used in those instances.
+All age groups U-12 and older will use the three-man system with one referee and two assistant referees.
+Club linesmen should be used if less than three officials show up.
+Small-sided age groups (with the exceptions of U-12) will have only one referee, and club linesmen should be used in those instances.

 5. LEAGUE ENTRY FEE